Enterprise Performance Software: Managing Cascading Goals and 360 Reviews

 • Regular check-ins make performance 14% better compared to annual reviews.

-• Enterprise Performance Management (EPM) software links people metrics right to financial results.
+• Enterprise Performance Management (EPM) softwares link people metrics right to financial results.

 What Are Cascading Goals And Why Do They Matter?